White sailors ignited violent rioting in Charleston, South Carolina, on May 10, 1919 during what would become known as Red Summer.

 Civil rights activist Septima Clark was a young woman living in Charleston at the time.
 In an interview she described the scene on May 10th:

-We had trolley cars then, and these sailors got on and started beating every black they could find.
+We had trolley cars then, and these sailors got on and started beating every Black [person] they could find.
 They killed one or two of them.
 That Sunday night, nobody could go out, you had to stay in.
 (Charleston Chronicle)

 Yet many Black people did not stay indoors.
 In fact, many fought back.
 Some armed themselves.